shadden/celmech/docs/poincare.rst

 A :class:`PoincareHamiltonian <celmech.poincare.PoincareHamiltonian>` instance is initialized
 by passing the :class:`Poincare <celmech.poincare.Poincare>` instance whose dynamics will be governed by the resulting Hamiltonian.

-Upon intialization, a :class:`PoincareHamiltonian <celmech.poincare.PoincareHamiltonian>` consists only of the Keplerian components of the Hamiltonian, I.e.,
+Upon intialization, a :class:`PoincareHamiltonian <celmech.poincare.PoincareHamiltonian>` consists only of the Keplerian components of the Hamiltonian, i.e.,

 .. math::
         H =  -\sum_{i=1}^{N}\frac{G^2M_i^2\mu^3}{2\Lambda_i^2}